“Almost Free” Rabies Clinic

 Every autumn, the RISPCA hosts an Almost-Free Rabies Clinic, which is a great opportunity for you to get your pets vaccinated against this fatal disease.
 Rhode Island Law requires all dogs, cats, and ferrets to be vaccinated against rabies.

-The “cost” of each vaccine is 5 cans or boxes of unexpired non-perishable food, which we will collect and donate to a local food bank.
-Over the 12 years that the RISPCA has been doing this, we have collected approximately 3500 pounds of food for the community!
+The “cost” of each vaccine is 5 cans or boxes of unexpired non-perishable HUMAN food, which we will collect and donate to a local food bank.
+Over the 16 years that the RISPCA has been doing this, we have collected approximately 3500 pounds of food for the community!

 We will issue you a rabies vaccination certificate for each pet.
 If your pet has not been vaccinated within the past three years, we can issue a certificate good for one year.
 If you have proof of a previous, unexpired rabies vaccination, we can issue a certificate good for three years.
 Please note that if a one-year rabies vaccine is expired by even one day, we cannot legally issue a certificate good for more than one year.
 However, if the previous vaccination was for 3 years, then you have a six month grace period in which to get another 3-year vaccination.

 Please bring previous rabies vaccination certificates, as well as your license or state ID.